 Along the same lines, while select leagues may seem exciting, for a child still trying out a particular sport, this type of commitment might be a waste.
 Instead, start your child off in a recreational league, which only requires a couple hundred dollars to participate, versus a select league, which requires a far more expensive deposit, larger travel fees and a packed schedule of practices and out-of-town games.

 Many parents and sports organizations support and facilitate trading, selling or buying gently-used uniforms and equipment in order to cut down costs and waste of perfectly good apparel.
-If you can’t find the items you need in your community, check eBay, Craigslist or trading site, Freecycle.org.
+If you can’t find the items you need in your community, check online retailers for clearance sales.

-If you need to travel, look online for cheap hotel deals on sites like Kayak.com, Hotwire, Expedia and many more.
+If you need to travel and are free to book your own lodging, look online for cheap hotel deals on sites like Kayak.com, Hotwire, Expedia and many more.
 It is also worthwhile to explore hotel loyalty programs, which can help you accrue points for future trips to get future savings.